nash-io/api-client-typescript/README.md

 Official TypeScript client for interacting with the Nash Exchange.

 To test your integrations, Nash provides a public sandbox environment at https://app.sandbox.nash.io.
-When creating an account on the sandbox, use the referral code `DEMORC`.

 NOTE: In the sandbox, testnet funds are sent to new accounts automatically.
 The environment is automatically reset every four days.